clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 I gave Briar a nice hairbrush set.
 She had asked me over a week ago if I could Mask her and show her how her hair looked.
 Well, I figured that some nice brushes would help her with that.
 Her hair is so long and pretty anyway.
 She smiled and thanked me.
 I last saw her tonight trying to brush her hair.
 It’s a bit of a tangle, though.
 If we don’t get sacrificed and die, maybe I can help her.

 I had already given Clio the flower crown a few days ago.
 So today I just picked some new flowers from the palace grounds and gave them to her.
 I still can’t read her.
-I’m dying to know what she thinks.
+I’m dying to know what she thinks ~~of me~~.
 But I saw her wearing the crown, so there’s that.

 And I had already given Shadow the fishing tackle.
 We couldn’t go fishing while stuck in the palace, so I ordered a fish pot from the palace’s kitchens for him today.